fbpx

 Pomato plants (and other garden vegetables like tomatoes and potatoes) grow best when interplanted with beneficial plants to boost soil nutrients and ward off pests.
 Some of the best companion plants for tomatoes include basil, thyme, asparagus, peppers, marigolds, and sunflowers.

-Ketchup and fries by tomtato
+ketchup and fries by tomtato

 Creating pomato plants